Generic Name: imipenem/cilastatin (IM-i-PEN-em/SYE-la-STAT-in)

 Some MEDICINES MAY INTERACT with imipenem/cilastatin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Ganciclovir because risk of seizures may be increased

-- Probenecid because actions and side effects of imipenem/cilastatin may be increased
+- Succinylcholine because actions and side effects may be increased by imipenem/cilastatin

 - Divalproex sodium or valproic acid because their effectiveness may be decreased by imipenem/cilastatin